Bayesian estimation of nonlinear Hawkes process: Introduction

 \subsection{Nonlinear Hawkes processes}

-Point processes (PP) are ubiquitous objects for modelling the occurrences of event-type phenomena.
-In the temporal setting, they can be described as continuous arrival processes of events seen as points on the real line $\mathbb{R}$.
-Many real-world data such as human activity on social networks, crime occurrences, infection of a population by a pathogen agent or financial transactions on the global market, show bursty and diffusive behaviours.
-Interactive PP models such as \textit{mutually-exciting} PP \cite{hawkes71} and \textit{mutually-regressive} PP \cite{apostolopoulou2019mutually} are powerful objects for understanding the dynamics of those collective phenomena.

-The Hawkes model is a very popular temporal point process model which is a non-Markovian extension of the Poisson cluster process \cite{moller2005perfect}.
-This model allows the probability of occurrence of a new event to depend on the history of the process.
-It was originally introduced by Hawkes \cite{hawkes71} to model the \textit{self-excitatory} behaviour of earthquakes' strikes with aftershocks.
-Its original definition - through a univariate, linear model - is an extensively used self-exciting process, with interpretable parameters and interesting properties thanks to its branching structure \cite{reynaud06}.
+The Hawkes model is a popular temporal point process (PP) for modelling the occurrences of event-type phenomena.
+Extending the Poisson cluster process \cite{moller2005perfect}, this model allows the probability of occurrence of a new event to depend on the history of the process.
+The first construction by Hawkes \cite{hawkes71} \ds{aimed at modelling} the \textit{self-excitatory} behaviour of earthquakes' strikes with aftershocks, and is called the \emph{linear Hawkes process}.
+Since then, it has been extensively used, partly due to its interpretable parameters and branching structure representation \cite{reynaud06}.
 This notably leads to tractable inference and simulation methods \cite{bacry2015sparse, Chen2017, Hansen:Reynaud:Rivoirard}.